sketchplugins/plugin-directory/README.md

 - [⚓️ Sketch SelectPlus](https://github.com/nathan5x/Sketch-SelectPlus) by Sabarinathan Masilmani: SelectPlus offers a dedicated engine to select layers of different types, including Shape types (Rectangles, Polygon, Line, Oval,...).
 - [⚡️ Google Sheets content sync](https://github.com/DWilliames/Google-sheets-content-sync-sketch-plugin) by David Williames: Sync content within a Google Sheets document, to text layers — based on their names
 - [中文姓名生成器](http://jjying.com) by JJ Ying: 生成中文假名
+- [🌈 Easing Gradient](https://github.com/larsenwork/sketch-easing-gradient) by @larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces
 - [🎨 Appalette](https://github.com/Carlosarturo28/Appalette) by Carlos Navarro: Find the color palette of (almost) any App.
 - [🏷 Sketch Legend](https://github.com/wix-incubator/sketch-symbol-legend) by Wix.com: a Sketch legend for symbols
 - [🐻 Export Design Doc](https://github.com/mamuso/sketch-designdoc) by Manuel Muñoz Solera: Build a website using a bunch of conventions and the Sketch document as the structure.